K-StateLibrariesIT/hathiGeniusv1/README.md

 Currently in use with K-State.

-This software is licensed under a Creative Commons non-commercial share alike open source license
+This software is licensed under a GNU GPL license